mshumilova/applied_bioinf_project_1/README.md

 7. Compare the control results to the sample results
 8. Epitope mapping

-* for technical details you may open "main.sh" file to find the comments
+* for technical details you may open "main.sh", "join.R", "sigma3.R' files to find the comments
 ________________________________________________________________________

 ### How to use the script: